yarisvt/tyk-docs/tyk-docs/content/configure/tyk-gateway-configuration-options.md

 Set to `true` to enable filtering (sharding) of APIs.

+> Note: If you set to `true` for multiple gateway nodes, you should ensure that `management_node` is set to `false`.
+This is to ensure visibility for the management node across all APIs.

 ### <a name="use_db_app_options-tags"></a> use_db_app_options.tags

 The tags to use when filtering (sharding) Tyk Gateway nodes, tags are processed as OR operations.
 If you include a non-filter tag (e.g. an identifier such as `node-id-1`, this will become available to your analytics Dashboard).